CPSIA and ASTM F963-23 Product Lab Testing: A Complete Guide

 Can I use a test report from my supplier?

-No, you cannot use a test report issued by your supplier for the following reasons:
+You can normally not use a test report issued by your supplier for the following reasons:

 1. The test report must be valid for the same production lot or batch that you import and sell in the United States.
 As such, pre-existing test reports valid for previous production runs cannot be applied to your product batch – even if it’s the same product, material, and supplier.

-2. The test report company name must also match your company name, as you also need to issue a Children’s Product Certificate.
+2. The test report company name must match your company name, as you also need to issue a Children’s Product Certificate.
 A test report issued in your supplier’s name cannot fulfill that requirement.

 Some importers make the mistake of using old and outdated lab test reports provided by their suppliers – sometimes not even applicable to the same product.